oswaldoludwig/Eigenvalue-Decay-Regularizer-for-Keras/README.md

 After training, you have to save the trained weights, create/compile a similar model without Eingenvalue Decay and save this model.
 Then, you can use your trained weights with this model (see lines 78-110 of “example.py”).

+The second example (example2.py) yields a larger gain in the accuracy by the use of Eigenvalue Decay: 2.71% of gain (averaged over 10 runs).

 For comparison, the original models from Keras repository (without Eigenvalue Decay) can be downloaded here: https://github.com/fchollet/keras/tree/master/examples